Research Topics

 The group studies the molecular mechanisms involved in plant tolerance to environmental parameters.
 Special focus is given to the regulation of the chloroplast antioxidant system, which protects plants against photooxidative damage.
 Presently, we work on four main projects:

-Analysis of transcription factor functions in plant protection against photooxidative stress
+Analysis of cis-regulatory elements, transcription factor functions and signal transduction elements in plant protection against photooxidative stress

 Natural variation and inter-specific comparison of intracellular signalling mechanisms